ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

 You will follow the same steps as mentioned in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image), but use a configuration file that specifies the details that are required for the digital virtual server.

-1. Create the configuration file for the digital application virtual server.
+1. Create the configuration file for the digital application virtual server by referring to the example `vs_configfile_readme.yaml` available in `$HOME/home/hpvs/config`.
 This following is an example of the configuration file:

     ??? example "digital_demo.yml"